XYZenix/XYZenixThemes/README.md

 Name | Description  | Status
 -- | --  | --
-DTM-16 | A theme that brings the old UI back* | Working (+ light theme compatible) DTM-20 | A theme where I try to 'predict' what Discord would look like in 2020 | most definitely not actually working DTM-08 | A skeuomorphic theme for Discord  | Working Unnamed Windows 95 theme | | Unfinished
+DTM-16 | A theme that brings the old UI back* | Working (+ light theme compatible) DTM-20 | A theme where I try to 'predict' what Discord would look like in 2020 | Working DTM-08 | A skeuomorphic theme for Discord  | Working Unnamed Windows 95 theme | | Cancelled
-Unnamed classic terminal theme | | Planned
+Unnamed classic terminal theme | | Cancelled
-DTM-17 | A theme that reverts the new UI changes from early 2019 and other stuff from 2018 | Working on it I promise Discord Sword & Shield | Theme based on Pokémon Sword/Shield UI i guess | Available
+DTM-17 | A theme that reverts the new UI changes from early 2019 and other stuff from 2018 | ""Cancelled"" Discord Sword & Shield | Theme based on Pokémon Sword/Shield UI i guess | Probably working?

 \* No half-light dark mode, and all features will be kept mostly intact